coracle-social/coracle/README.md

 # Current

-- [ ] Switch to localforage
-  - Check that firefox private mode works (it won't work in dev)
-- [ ] Add modal for follows/followers
 - [ ] Implement gossip model https://bountsr.org/code/2023/02/03/gossip-model.html
 - [ ] Make feeds page customizable.
 This could potentially use the "lists" NIP
 - [ ] Show notification at top of feeds: "Showing notes from 3 relays".
 Click to customize.